pwarawit/fidm/install/install.md

   * Setup time zones
   * Install some important packages : wget, screen,

+Create new virtualbox guest os - using the downloaded CentOS7 minimal ISO file parameter - 4GB of RAM, 20GB of Hard disk - use VHD (for compatibility with Hyper V) with Network : Bridged Adapter , promiscuous - allow all.

+Then install the server - root password:

+this is all console, text based.

+Modify the following command to change the screen size of the console to 1024x768

+#vi /etc/default/grub → in this file - add into the GRUB_CMD_LINE_LINUX this clause vga=791
+Then run this
+#grub2-mkconfig -o /boot/grub2/grub.cfg

 3. Install PostgreSQL 9.4 -- using install_02.sh
 This script will install and configure postgresql9.4 - it will pause and ask for the password of postgres user.